The Fast and the Furious: Tokyo Drift: Plot

-After Kamata reprimands Takashi for allowing Han to steal from him, Takashi and Morimoto confront Han, Sean, and Neela, who flee after Twinkie creates a distraction.
+After Kamata reprimands Takashi for allowing Han to steal from him, Takashi and Morimoto confront Han, Sean, and Neela.
+Takashi threatens Han with a gun, and Han, Sean and Neela flee after Twinkie creates a distraction.
 Takashi and Morimoto pursue the trio, with Morimoto crashing and dying, and Han buying Sean and Neela time to escape.
-The chase ends when Sean and Neela's Evo crashes, while Han's 1994 Mazda RX-7 Veilside is T-boned by a 1992 Mercedes-Benz W140 and then explodes,supposedly killing Han.
+The chase ends when Sean and Neela's Evo crashes, while Han's 1994 Mazda RX-7 Veilside is T-boned by a 1992 Mercedes-Benz W140 (Note: Later revealed to have been driven by Deckard Shaw to kill Han in Fast & Furious 6 (2013)) and then explodes, supposedly killing Han.
 Takashi later draws a gun on Sean, but his father draws on Takashi; the standoff ends when Neela agrees to leave with Takashi.
 Sean and his father make amends, while Twinkie gives money to Sean to compensate Kamata for the stolen funds.
 Sean delivers the cash to Kamata and challenges Takashi to a drift, with the loser leaving Tokyo.
 Kamata agrees, with Takashi's condition they downhill-drift a mountain pass that only he has descended successfully.
 Sean and Han's crew restore a 1967 Ford Mustang Fastback that Sean's father recovered and tune it to drift specifications, making use of the engine and other components from the wrecked S15.

 On the mountain, Takashi initially leads, but Sean's practice and training allow him to catch up.
 Desperate, Takashi rams Sean repeatedly.
 On one of these attempts, Sean slows dramatically, causing Takashi to miss and crash off a cliff, narrowly missing Sean as he reached the finish line.
 Kamata honors his word, and Sean, dubbed the new Drift King, remains in Tokyo.
 Neela, Twinkie, and Sean, now driving an Nissan Silvia S15 Spec-R, enjoy themselves at a car meet when Dominic Toretto arrives in a 1970 Plymouth Road Runner to challenge Sean to a race.
 Sean is initially hesitant, but accepts after Dom proclaims Han was family.